 Yes, the stinging nettle (Urtica dioica.)
-This is no April Fools joke.

 And, some of you will think I’m really strange for wanting to eat the plant that can cause such discomfort when you accidentally brush against it.